zpainter/iassist/content/about/general-assembly-minutes-2010.md

 three main themes: advocacy, community, and professional development.
 I want to thank the membership for your input, which was invaluable in structuring the final document.
-I also want specifically to thank members of the committee: M. Edwards, P. Lackie, and R. O\'Reilley who spent a great deal of time working on the advocacy section of the document.
+I also want specifically to thank members of the committee: M. Edwards, P. Lackie, and R. O'Reilley who spent a great deal of time working on the advocacy section of the document.
 One of the goals of the AC in working through the planning document was to go forward and translate those into specific actions for the organization.
-On your handout you\'ll see 6 action groups designed to incorporate concrete actions we heard throughout the planning process, things people wanted to see the org move forward.
+On your handout you'll see 6 action groups designed to incorporate concrete actions we heard throughout the planning process, things people wanted to see the org move forward.
 Each Action Group is a one-year group.
 If you are interested in working on one of